mikeizbicki/ucr-cs100/textbook/link/links.md

 Inodes are around 128 bytes of data.
 ###Example
 ![Alt text](pictures/inode_ex.jpg?raw=true)
-In this picture, you can see foo.txt is a file with the inode number 1234 linking to the datablock containing hellow world.
+In this picture, you can see `foo.txt` is a file with the inode number 1234 linking to the datablock containing hello world.
-There is also a directory cs100 with the inode number 2345 linking to a datablock contaning bar.txt.
+There is also a directory cs100 with the inode number 2345 linking to a datablock contaning `bar.txt`
 #Data Blocks
 Data blocks in unix are usually 1024, 2048, or 4096 bytes.
 As you can see, data blocks stores data.